 Policy Options SA Objective Impact Mitigation required?
 Option 1 1.
 New homes in sustainable locations. + Find and allocate more sites for housing 2.
 Standard of public open space, leisure and recreation facilities. / development.
 3. Steer to areas of lower flood risk. ?+ 4.
 Historic and significant buildings. / 5.
 Landscape value and open space.
 Biodiversity. / 6.
 Improve the local infrastructure. ?+ 7.
-New and existing businesses/tourism enterprises. / Commentary: that there are currently no other sites th wed the options before the Steering Group it was considered re currently no other sites that would positively contribute tainable development.
-This option was therefore not taken Option 2 1.
+New and existing businesses/tourism enterprises. / Commentary: Having reviewed the options before the that there are currently no other sites th towards sustainable development.
+This of forward. at would positively contribute Option 2 1.
 New homes in sustainable locations. + Create a policy that would allow for small scale housing schemes to come forward throughout the plan period.
-Standard of public open space, leisure and recreation facilities. / 3.
+2. Standard of public open space, leisure and recreation facilities. / 3.
 Steer to areas of lower flood risk. / 4.
 Historic and significant buildings. / 5.
 Landscape value and open space.
 Biodiversity. /

-6. Improve the local infrastructure. / 7.
-New and existing businesses/tourism enterprises. / Commentary: Providing for an exception style policy to to come forward over the lifetime of the beneficial impacts on the provision of ne there was the potential for beneficial im noted that this style of policy (ie not bein those positive impacts and so a negligibl plan was w homes. pacts on a ng site spe considered to have It was also considered that range of objectives but ecific) could not guarantee Option 3 1.
+Т 6.
+Improve the local infrastructure. / 7.
+New and existing businesses/tourism enterprises. / Commentary: ry: Providing for an exception style policy to allow for small scale developments to come forward over the lifetime of the plan was considered to have beneficial impacts on the provision of new homes.
+It was also considered that there was the potential for beneficial impacts on a range of objectives but noted that this style of policy (ie not being site specific) could not guarantee those positive impacts and so a negligible score is recorded.
+Option 3 1.
 New homes in sustainable locations. ?- Rely on existing local and national planning policy.
-Standard of public open space, leisure and recreation facilities. / planing policy.
+2. Standard of public open space, leisure and recreation facilities. / pianing poncy.
 3. Steer to areas of lower flood risk. / 4.
 Historic and significant buildings. / 5.
 Landscape value and open space.
 Biodiversity. / 6.
 Improve the local infrastructure. / 7.
-New and existing businesses/tourism enterprises. / Commentary: Not having a policy would have resulted in negligible impacts on the objectives - the exception being potential negative impacts on the provision of new housing within the parish.
+New and existing businesses/tourism enterprises. / Commentary: ntary: Not having a policy would have resulted in negligible impacts on the objectives - the exception being potential negative impacts on the provision of new housing within the parish.